Inspection outcome: Standards met

 Principle 1.
 Governance

-The pharmacy has written procedures to help make sure its team works safely.
-It adequately monitors the safety of its services.
-It has appropriate insurance to protect people if things do go wrong.
-It keeps all the records it needs to by law.
-People who work in the pharmacy can explain what they do, what they’re responsible for and when they might seek help.
-They identify and manage risks appropriately.
-They record the mistakes they make and learn from them to try and stop them happening again.
-They understand their role in protecting vulnerable people.
-And they keep people’s private information safe.
+The pharmacy manages its risks appropriately.
+It has written instructions to help its team members work safely.
+It largely keeps the records it needs to by law.
+And it has the insurance it needs to protect people if things do go wrong.
+People who work in the pharmacy log and review the mistakes they make to try to stop the same sort of things happening again.
+They can explain what they do, what they are responsible for and when they might seek help.
+They keep people’s private information safe.
+And they understand their role in protecting vulnerable people.

 Principle 2.
 Staff

-The pharmacy has enough team members to manage its workload safely.
-Members of the pharmacy team are encouraged to keep their skills up to date.
-They are comfortable about giving feedback to improve the pharmacy’s services.
-They use their judgement to make decisions about what is right for the people they care for.
-They know how to raise a concern if they have one.
-And their professional judgement and patient safety are not affected by targets.
+The pharmacy has enough people in its team to deliver safe and effective care.
+Members of the pharmacy team do the right training for their roles.
+They work well together and use their judgement to make decisions about what is right for the people they care for.
+They’re comfortable about giving feedback on how to improve the pharmacy’s services.
+And they know how to raise a concern if they have one.

 Principle 3.
 Premises